Skip to content

 Bordeaux has some fantastic markets to enjoy from Marche des Quais along the River Garonne in the fashionable Chartrons district to the daily market of Marché des Capucins.

-And my favourite, Marché des Bouquinistes, the book market held on a Wednesday with just twenty or so stalls.
-You might even discover a rare vintage book to add to your collections.
+And my favorite, Marché des Bouquinistes, the book market held on a Wednesday with just twenty or so stalls.
+You might even discover a rare vintage book to add to your collection.

-Then, of course, there is Rue Sainte Catherine, Europe’s longest shopping street, which was pedestrianised back in 1977.
-It stretches for just over a kilometre between Place de la Comédie and Place de la Victoire.
+Then, of course, there is Rue Sainte Catherine, Europe’s longest shopping street, which was pedestrianized back in 1977.
+It stretches for just over a kilometer between Place de la Comédie and Place de la Victoire.

 It doesn’t matter if you’re just browsing or buying you’ll still enjoy a meander along this street.
 It’s shopaholic heaven!